 notices on the Internet.
 These

 US Embassy in Ankara

 UK Foreign & Commowealth

 Canada Department of Foreign

 sources of security info include World

-serious gastrointestinal ailments, so observe wise
+serious gastrointestinal ailments are possible as in most countries, so observe wise

 dining habits.
 The US Government Centers

 Travelers' Health website, and its Turkey page, are